Franz-Josef-Danner/tracking/README.md

 - **Error Threshold** – maximum error allowed for trackers (default 0.04)
 - **Proxy Wait** – optional wait time passed to the proxy helper when available.
 Proxy creation is performed as the final step of the operation and defaults to 300 s.
-While waiting a countdown is printed in the console.
+The console prints the target directory and a countdown during this wait.

 ### Helper Scripts